-After this point the trail ascends above the tree line, opening views to the surroundings.
+After this point, the trail ascends above the tree line, opening views of the surroundings.

 Following a short section where the trail is flat, the trail ascends up a very steep gulch.
 The ground is loose rock, which will probably cause your feet to often slip out from under you.
 This is the steepest section of the hike.
 Zigzag to the top of the gulch, at which point you are at the highest elevation of the hike.

 Continue on trail 216 towards Lago di Sorapis (or Rifugio Vandelli) at the top of the gulch.

 The trail is mostly flat or downhill from this point.
 It leads to the first via Ferrata section of the hike.
 The via Ferrata is daunting with a narrow path and enormous vertical drops.
 In some sections, there are cables along the cliff.

 While this hike is challenging, it is not a technical hike, and no equipment is necessary.
 Several sections of cable continue as the trail leads around the side of the mountain.

 Following the via Ferrata section, Lake Sorapis comes into view.
 The trail descends first to Rifugio Vandelli, and just beyond that, Lake Sorapis.
 Make sure to walk around the lake to soak in the view from all angles.

 Take trail 215 to return to Passo Tre Croci.
 The trail is mostly downhill.
 There is a small section of via Ferrata with ladders and cables; however, most of the hike is easy.
 The trail will lead you to the main road and from here, walk uphill for a few minutes to return to the parking area.

 What to Bring on the Hike